qunitjs/node-qunit/readme.md

     module("Module C", {
         setup: function() {
-            // use a shared environment for each test this.options = {test: 123};
+            // setup a shared environment for each test this.options = {test: 123};
         }
     });

-    test("some other test", 1, function() {
+    test("this test is using shared environment", 1, function() {
       same( {test:123}, this.options, "passing test" );
     });